unicode-org/message-format-wg/experiments/stasm/spec/registry.md

 The `<signature>` element defines the calling context of a function with the `type` attribute.
 A `type="format"` function can only be called inside a placeholder inside translatable text.
 A `type="match"` function can only be called inside a selector.
 Signatures with a non-empty `locales` attribute are locale-specific.

-A signature may define the type of input it accepts with one or more `<input>` elments.
-Note that in MessageFormat 2.0 functions can only ever accept one positional argument.
+A signature may define the type of input it accepts with zero or more `<input>` elments.
+Note that in MessageFormat 2.0 functions can only ever accept at most one positional argument.
 Multiple `<input>` elements can be used to define different validation rules for this single argument input, together with appropriate human-readable descriptions.

 A signature may also define one or more `<param>` elements representing _named options_ to the function.
 Parameters are optional by default, unless the `required` attribute is present.
 They accept either a finite enumeration of values (the `values` attribute) or validate they input with a regular expression (the `regex` attribute).
 Read-only parameters (the `readonly` attribute) can be displayed to translators in CAT tools, but may not be edited.